Shopify/mobile-buy-sdk-ios/README.md

 ### Card Client [⤴](#table-of-contents)

-Like `Graph.Client`, the `Card.Client` manages your interactions with the card server that is responsible for providing opaque credit card tokens that are used to complete checkouts.
-After collection the user's credit card information in a secure maner, create a credit card representation and submit a vault request:
+Like `Graph.Client`, the `Card.Client` manages your interactions with the card server that provides opaque credit card tokens.
+The tokens are used to complete checkouts.
+After collectng the user's credit card information in a secure maner, create a credit card representation and submit a vault request:

 ```swift
 // let checkout: Storefront.Checkout